nyuruN/ShaderRinth/README.md

 ## Building the project

-This project depends on Git, CMake and Pkg-Config, make sure they are installed and available in your PATH.
+This project depends on Git and CMake, make sure they are installed and available in your PATH.

 ### Windows (MSVC)

-Make sure you have MSVC installed on your system.
+Make sure you have Microsoft Visual C++ Build Tools installed on your system.

 ```console
 git clone --recurse-submodules https://github.com/nyuruN/ShaderRinth.git